-I’ve often shared about the power of the tongue…how it can be used for good or evil.
-I recently thought about some filters our words should have to pass through before they come out of our mouths.
-If they don’t make it through all of these 5 filters, then they probably should never be spoken.
+I’ve often shared about the power of the tongue and how it can be used for good or evil.
+And I recently thought about some filters our words should have to pass through before they come out of our mouths.

 Many of us have struggled with one or more of these filters.
-And, of course, none of us regularly pass our words through all of them.
-But, these filters will hopefully guard our tongues from speaking evil and, instead, give us the freedom to speak good into people’s lives.
+And, of course, none of us regularly passes our words through all of them.
+But, these filters hopefully will guard our tongues against speaking evil and, instead, give us the freedom to speak good into people’s lives.

 Which of these filters is toughest for you?
 I’d love to hear your thoughts.
 Please share with me below.